-On the OUCC website at www.oucc.net, or on the OUNC website at www.digsafelyoregon.com
+On the OUCC website at www.oucc.net

 How many damages occur each year?
 What are the primary causes of damages and near misses?
 Are these events increasing or decreasing, and why?
 Are some educational programs more effective than others?